janiluuk/L4D2_DLR/README.md

 - Soldier now throws realistic marker grenade for airstrike
 - Custom music player, includes free Doom 2 heavymetal remake album in playlist.

+### Music player controls

+Use the in-game menu (open with `sm_dlr`) and navigate to **Game Options** to control the music player.

+- **4. Music player** – play or pause the current track.
+The track name is echoed to chat after each toggle.
+- **5. Music Volume** – set the volume from 0 to 10 without resuming paused music.
+- **6. Next track** – skip to the next song and print its title.

+Opening the menu or changing any setting always prints the current track name so players know what is playing.
+If background music is enabled, map-specific ambient sounds from `sourcemod/configs/ambient_sounds.cfg` will automatically play whenever the playlist is idle.

 ## Adding a plugin

 Adding new plugin requires including DLRCore.sp file, and implementing following methods: